dawei6875797/about-tensorflow-batchnorm/README.md

           x, mean, variance, beta, gamma, 0.001)
       y.set_shape(x.get_shape())
       return y
 note that you add the 'moving_mean' and 'moving_variance' in your saver's variable list, otherwise you may get excellent results at training phase but you get much worse results at test stage when you set mode='test'.
 This is because you do not save the accumulated mean and var but inference needs them.

 What's more, to train a model with batchnorm, you code should like this:
+    train_ops = [apply_gradients_op] + self._extra_train_ops
+    self.train_op = tf.group(*train_ops)